 Dummied Out: There was originally a quest to retrieve his sister from slavers, but it was Dummied Out of the game prior to release.
 Like many things, it was restored in the Restoration fanmade patch.

 Lightning Bruiser: At max level he has 12 action points, enough to run up to most enemies in combat and have enough left over to belt them over the head with his sledgehammer.
 Grab him a gun with a reduction to AP cost and enjoy seeing him attack three times a round.

 More Dakka: The only non-melee weapons he can use are SMGs.

 A trader who lives in Klamath, he has been known to deal old vault junk.
 The player is sent to search for him as he might know where Vault 13 is, which in turn may contain the GECK.
 However, when the player meets him, he's being held hostage by Metzger, the slaver boss in the Den, after trying to sell him faulty equipment.
 He can be obtained as a companion by either buying him from Metzger or slaughtering the slavers and freeing him.
-Thankful for being saved, Vic immediately offers to join the Chosen One's quest, and takes on a habit with calling him "boss".
+He's so grateful for the rescue that he offers to join your quest.

 Don't Call Me Sir: After he have been in your party for long enough, you can tell Vic to stop calling you "boss".
 He cheerfully responses with "Sure thing, chief!"